kalaitzi-gif/DSCI510FinalProject/README.md

 This data analysis step is performed to properly set up a horizontal bar chart showing which WB Indicators are most strongly correlated with a country's risk of experiencing ongoing mass killing in 2024-2025 (as shown in Step 4 of this project, "Data Visualization," in 'visualize results.py').

 8.)
-Generate a Pearson correlation between 'risk_in_2024_mean' and all other DEWP risk factors and WB Indicators.
+Generate a Pearson correlation between "risk_in_2024_mean" and all other DEWP risk factors and WB Indicators.
 This involves selecting the averages ("..._mean" variables)of all DEWP risk factors and WB indicators, listed below:

-- risk_in_2024_mean → Average of "country's Estimated Risk for 'onset of intrastate mass killing in 2024-25'"
+- "risk_in_2024_mean" → Average of "country's Estimated Risk for "onset of intrastate mass killing in 2024-25"

-- freediscussion_mean → Average of "Citizens' ability to openly discuss political issues"
+- "freediscussion_mean" → Average of "Citizens ability to openly discuss political issues"

-- efindex_mean → Average of variable representing percentage of "Ethnic Heterogeneity"
+- "efindex_mean" → Average of variable representing percentage of "Ethnic Heterogeneity"

-- religiousfreedom_mean → Average of variable showing whether or not there is "Freedom of Religion"
+- "religiousfreedom_mean" → Average of variable showing whether or not there is "Freedom of Religion"

-- discrimpop_mean → Average variable representing "Portion of Population Coded as Being Discriminated Against (%)"
+- "discrimpop_mean" → Average variable representing "Portion of Population Coded as Being Discriminated Against (%)"

-- GDP growth (annual %)_mean → Average of WB 'GDP Growth' indicator
+- "GDP growth (annual %)_mean" → Average of WB "GDP Growth" indicator

-- GDP per capita (constant 2015 US$)_mean → Average of WB 'GDP per capita (constant 2015 US$)' indicator
+- "GDP per capita (constant 2015 US$)_mean" → Average of WB "GDP per capita (constant 2015 US$)" indicator

-- Population growth (annual %)_mean → Average of 'Population growth (annual %)'
+- "Population growth (annual %)_mean" → Average of "Population growth (annual %)"

-- Population, total_mean → Average of 'Population, total' indicator
+- "Population, total_mean" → Average of "Population, total" indicator

-- Urban population (% of total population)_mean → Average of 'Urban Population (%)' indicator
+- "Urban population (% of total population)_mean" → Average of "Urban Population (%)" indicator

-This procedure generates correlations across the Caucasus region, showing how strongly, positively, weakly, or negatively each DEWP risk factor and WB indicator is associated with a country's risk for experiencing ongoing mass killing for 2024-2025.
-Generating these descriptive statistics, per-country averages, and Pearson correlations across the DEWP risk factors and WB indicators is necessary for completing Step 4 of this project (Data Visualization, "visualize_results.py") to visualize the risk of ongoing mass killing in the Caucasus countries for 2024 - 2025.
+This procedure generates correlations across the Caucasus region, showing how strongly, positively, weakly, or negatively each DEWP risk factor and WB indicator is associated with a country's risk of experiencing ongoing mass killing for 2024-2025.
+Generating these descriptive statistics, per-country averages, and Pearson correlations across the DEWP risk factors and WB indicators is necessary for completing Step 4 of this project (Data Visualization, "visualize_results.py"), which visualizes the risk of ongoing mass killing in the Caucasus countries for 2024-2025.

 The precise processes utilized for data analysis in this project are detailed in the "run_analysis.py" file, which is required for Step 4: Data Visualization.